 EVELYN LAU: TAKE YOUR TIME

 "Pay attention to the craft, to the small moments around you.
 Do not be sloppy.
 Treat each word carefully in your revisions.
 Fill yourself up with poetry and words.
 Send your work out.
 Some beginning poets are good enough, but they're really shy about sending their work to literary magazines, and that's what they're there for.
 In the long slog of a book, it helps on so many different levels to get a few poems published here and there.
 It makes you feel like you're on the right track."

-Evelyn Wau is currently holding the position of the city of Vancouver's third poet laureate.
+Evelyn Lau is the city of Vancouver's third poet laureate.
 She published her first memoir, Runaway: Diary of a Street Kid at the age of 18—the book went on to become a Canadian bestseller.
 She is the author of five collections of poetry, the most recent of which is Living Under Plastic, which won the Pat Lowther Memorial Award.
 She is currently working on a sixth collection of poetry.

 Photo credit: John Patterson

 JERAMY DODDS: KEEP YOUR SENSE OF HUMOUR

 "Just put the words in the right order; it’s that easy.
 Then get an editor who’s smarter than you.
 Then put on your favourite frockcoat and balaclava and wait by your postbox."

 Jeramy Dodds is the winner of the 2006 Bronwen Wallace Memorial Award and the 2007 CBC Literary Award for poetry.
 His first collection of poems, Crabwise to the Hounds, was shortlisted for the Griffin Poetry Prize, the Gerald Lampert Award, and won the Trillium Book Award for poetry.
 He currently lives in Calgary, Alberta, where is the Canadian Writer-in-Residence at the University of Calgary.